Table of Contents

 - Because the chest x-ray may also appear normal in someone with PCP, diagnosis is usually based on a combination of factors, including symptoms, physical exam, sputum sample, chest x-ray, amount of oxygen in the blood, and other blood tests.

-- First choice treatment is Bactrim or Septra, but many are allergic to the sulfa contained in the drug (desensitization may be used to overcome allergic reactions)
+- First choice treatment is Bactrim or Septra for those not allergic to the sulfa contained in the drug

 - Prednisone (a steroid) can be used to reduce inflammation